 As a result of this school, 100% of the 3 million African leaders ALU will produce by 2060 will be exposed to the basics of conservation education, with the expectation that a significant subset of these leaders will focus on conservation as their life’s mission and ultimately engage in conservation efforts on the continent.
 This will ensure that the most talented and influential African leaders of the future will all understand the vital importance of conserving Africa’s wildlife.
 In addition, thousands of professionals who are currently engaged in conservation efforts will be upskilled through short courses and executive education to become more effective and ethical stewards of wildlife.
 Particular emphasis will be given to how conservation can economically benefit African communities, thereby providing a powerful incentive to conserve one of Africa’s most precious assets, our wildlife and their habitats.

-Launched in late 2016, the first 10 conservation professionals started their MBA program through the ALU School of Wildlife Conservation in Kigali in July.
-Since then, 300 undergraduates from across Africa have joined the ALU campus in Rwanda and are going through a basic course in conservation — 30 of these students will be awarded full scholarships enabling them become the next generation of conservation leaders.
+Launched in late 2016, the first 10 conservation professionals started their MBA program through the ALU School of Wildlife Conservation in Kigali in July 2017.
+Since then, 300 undergraduates from across Africa have joined the ALU campus in Rwanda and are going through a basic course in conservation — 22 of these students were awarded full scholarships enabling them become the next generation of conservation leaders.
 Almost 40 top African conservationists have already agreed to serve as guest lecturers in the school.